GitBook, without the lock-in.

 $65/mo per site, plus per-user fees

-The jump from free to paid is steep — $0 to $65/month the moment you need a custom domain or a second team member.
-Ultimate is $249/month per site.
-For an organization with three products and a five-person team, you're looking at $231/month on Premium before you've written a word.
-GitBook also charges $25 for auto-translated content, then $0.20 per 1,000 words after 50K.
+The jump from free to paid is steep: $0 to $65/month the moment you need a custom domain or a second team member, and Ultimate runs $249/month per site.
+For an organization with a few products and a small team, the monthly bill adds up before anyone has written a word.
+Sourcey has no per-site or per-seat fees; the output is static HTML you host yourself.

 No self-hosting, no static export